un-loop/student-notes/dalene/reactBook/reactBook.md

 - The Document Object Model (DOM) refers to the browser’s HTML tree that makes up a web page.
 - web server, live-server, should refresh the page automatically when it detects that is has changed.
-- To open the console in Chrome, navigate to View > Developer > JavaScript Console.
-Or, just press Command + Option + J on a Mac
+- To open the console in Chrome, navigate to View > Developer > JavaScript Console.Or, just press Command + Option + J on a Mac
 - JSX attribute values must be delimited by either braces or quotes.
 - A child component does not own its props.
 Parent components own the props of child components.
 - In JavaScript, if we treat an array or object as immutable it means we cannot or should not make modifications to it.